 I hypothesize that acne is caused by stretching or squeezing skin.
-Stretching skin will produce a whitehead, which I prefer to call a “fluid pimple.”
-Squeezing skin will produce of a blackhead, which I prefer to call a “solid pimple.”
-It is that simple and has nothing to do with diet or dirty hands.
+The stretching of skin will produce a whitehead, which I prefer to call a “fluid pimple.”
+The squeezing of skin will produce of a blackhead, which I prefer to call a “solid pimple.”
+It is that simple and has nothing to do with diet nor dirty hands.
 Why hasn’t anyone else figured this out?
-Well first of all, the resultant pimple occurs about 24 hours after the act of squeezing or stretching; such everyday minutiae are quickly forgotten.
-Secondly, whether a pimple develops or not depends on three factors: the frequency of the stretch/squeeze (quantity), the force of the stretch/squeeze (quality), and the elasticity of the subject’s skin.
+Well, first of all, the resultant pimple arises about 24 hours after the act of squeezing or stretching; such everyday minutiae are surely forgotten by then.
+Secondly, whether a pimple forms or not depends on three factors: the frequency of the stretch/squeeze (quantity), the force of the stretch/squeeze (quality), and the elasticity of the subject’s skin.

-I think mud is a perfect analogy for your skin.
-If you put your hands together, stick them in mud, and then separate your hands (pushing the mud aside), you would create a void filled with water.
+I think mud is the perfect analogy for your skin.
+If you were to put your hands together, stick them in mud, and then separate your hands (pushing the mud aside), you would create a void filled with water.
 This void is equivalent to a “fluid pimple.”
 If you were to do the opposite—press mud together—the mud would solidify as water seeps out.
 This clump of mud is equivalent to a “solid pimple.”
-Forming a pimple on the skin doesn’t require two hands or fingers, though.
-Friction between your hand or finger and the skin on your face is sufficient.
+The formation of a pimple on doesn’t require two hands or two fingers, though.
+Friction between your hand or your finger and the skin on your face is sufficient.

 Some people have loose, flabby skin while others have tight skin—skin elasticity.
 This can be attributed to genetics, lifestyle, and diet.
-This is my explanation as to why, for example, subjecting two different people to 10 squeezes on the cheek with 10 newtons of force may produce pimples on one person but not the other.
-Loose skin is more prone to acne from external manipulation than tight skin.
+This is my explanation as to why subjecting two different people to 10 squeezes on the cheek with 10 newtons of force may result in pimples on one person but not the other.
+Loose skin is more prone to acne than tight skin, when it comes from external manipulation.